IgnacioCastro0713/Specification.Lite/README.md

 - **IgnoreAutoIncludes:**
   Prevents Entity Framework Core from automatically applying `Include` statements configured in the model by using `IgnoreAutoIncludes` in your specifications.
 This gives you full control over which related entities are included in your queries.

+- **WithTag:**
+  Annotate queries with a custom tag using `WithTag` to improve query diagnostics and debugging.
+This is especially useful for identifying specific queries in logs or performance monitoring tools.

 - **Entity Framework Integration:**
   Seamlessly integrates with Entity Framework Core, making it easy to use specifications in your repositories or DbContext queries.